 A better approach would have been to talk with the girl about love, relationships and the dangers of unprotected sex.

 Parents make the mistake of thinking that they need to control children’s behavior to keep them safe.
 So very often that “protected” child turns 18 and now all bets are off.

-Parents, at some point in your child’s life, probably in the teen years, you role should move from protecting your child, to teaching them how to make good choices.
+Parents, at some point in your child’s life, probably in the teen years, your role should move from protecting your child to teaching them how to make good choices.
 That learning to make choices part scares most parents.
 What if they make a mistake?

 Parents fear this because frequently those parents have made all those mistakes themselves.

 We all need to live our lives, learn to make choices, for better or worse and sometimes in the process we fall down and get hurt.
 A good parent can loosen their grip enough to let the child make some decisions and learn from them before they reach the point of having to face those huge, life-altering, decisions all alone.